-The Indian Finance Minster while he had announced the Budget 2013-14 had introduced TDS on Property @1% on all the immovable property transactions which are over Rs.50 Lakhs under Section 194IA .
-He had done this with a view of improving the reporting of such transactions and the taxation of capital gains since these kind of transactions were usually undervalued and under reported and almost half of the transactions didn’t even carry the PAN card No of the parties that were concerned .
+The Indian Finance Minister while he had announced the Budget 2013-14 had introduced TDS Return on Property @1% on all the immovable property transactions which are over Rs.50 Lakhs under Section 194IA.
+He had done this with a view of improving the reporting of such transactions and the taxation of capital gains since this kind of transactions were usually undervalued and under-reported and almost half of the transactions didn’t even carry the PAN card No of the parties that were concerned.

-This kind of TDS is to be deducted on all the types of Property Transactions irrespective of whether the property which is in consideration is a flat or a building or a vacant plot and it is required to be deducted irrespective of whether it is a residential property or commercial or industrial property .
-It is to be deducted on all the types of property transactions except agricultural land and is required to be deducted on the total amount which is paid to the seller excluding VAT and Service Tax and in all the cases irrespective of the capital gains arising to the seller .
-But in case the seller is of the opinion that excess TDS has been deducted , then he can claim refund of excess TDS which is deducted while filing income tax return .
-The buyer cannot however apply for lower deduction of TDS and the TDS is required to be deducted @1% of the total property transaction value .
+This kind of TDS is to be deducted on all the types of Property Transactions irrespective of whether the property which is in consideration is a flat or a building or a vacant plot and it is required to be deducted irrespective of whether it is a residential property or commercial or industrial property.
+It is to be deducted on all the types of property transactions except agricultural land and is required to be deducted on the total amount which is paid to the seller excluding VAT and Service Tax and in all the cases irrespective of the capital gains arising to the seller.
+But in case the seller is of the opinion that excess TDS has been deducted, then he can claim a refund of excess TDS which is deducted while filing income tax return .
+The buyer cannot, however, apply for lower deduction of TDS and the TDS is required to be deducted @1% of the total property transaction value.

-However some of the penalties which the person is required to pay for non deduction / non deposit of TDS on property are :
+However some of the penalties which the person is required to pay for non-deduction / non-deposit of TDS on a property are :

 - Interest on late deposit of TDS on Property